dmbarbour/glas/docs/GlasApps.md

 ## Implicit Parameters and Algebraic Effects

-Implicit parameters can be modeled as a special case of algebraic effects or vice versa (with function passing).
-I propose to tie implicits to the namespace.
-This resists accidental name capture or conflict, allows for private or capability secure implicits, and simplifies interaction between implicits and remote procedure calls.
+Implicit parameters can be modeled as a special case of algebraic effects.
+I intend to tie implicit parameters and algebraic effects to the namespace.
+This supports namespace-based access control, prevents name collisions, and supports static analysis and reasoning.

-In the initial glas language, function passing will likely be one way, i.e. a procedure can pass a method to a subprocedure but not vice versa.
-This is convenient for closures over stack variables and avoiding heap allocations.
-Algebraic effects can be understood as one-way function passing.
+In my vision for glas systems, algebraic effects and staged computing are favored over first-class functions or objects.
+This restricts the more dynamic design patterns around higher order programming, but support for maps and folds aren't a problem.
+This restriction has benefits for both reasoning and performance, e.g. no need to consider variable capture, and a compiler can allocate functions on the data stack.

+*Note:* It should be possible to model `sys.*` methods as wrappers around algebraic effects, where the abstracted algebraic effect performs the actual interaction with the runtime.
+This might constrain some API designs.

 ## HTTP Interface